andrewfstratton/quando/README.md

 Some of these outputs also include inputs:

-- digital media - images, video, audio, (experimental) sound waves
+- digital media - images, video, audio and (experimental) sound waves
 - (in progess) 3d object/scene
 - (experimental) Augmented Reality
 - Speech